lholsen96/MasterThesis/README.md

 GAMBoost_splines: contains auxiliary functions to Binder's R-package 'GAMBoost'

-GAMBoost_common: contains auxiliary functions which work for both GAMBoost with penalized B-splines and penalized stumps.
+GAMBoost_common: contains auxiliary functions that work for both GAMBoost with penalized B-splines and penalized stumps.

 PartBoostR_source_code: contains the implementation of PartBoostR and all auxillary functions.